 John West, Linda West Dickson, Shirley Sorge Blue, Norma West and Bill West (pictured here in 2017) are descendants of two brothers who emigrated from Calabria the late 1800s.
 James and Santo Alfano settled in Washington, PA, when the railroad company they worked for ran out of money here.
 The brothers found work opportunities in Washington and decided to stay.

-l. to r.
-Siblings Louis West, James West and Mary West, and James' wife Anna Earliwine.
+Louis West, James West, Mary West, and James' wife Anna Earliwine

 Oral Historians Don Zenner and Elanor Capo Zenner

-Don and Eleanor Zenner have strong ties to Washington’s Italian community.
+Don and Eleanor Zenner (pictured here in 2019) have strong ties to Washington’s Italian community.
 Don’s father Frank opened a popular barber shop on South Main Street.
 Eleanor’s father hailed from Bellosquardo, Campania.

 Frank Zenner (left) and Louis Spossey in front of Zenner’s shop on South Main.